simpleParadox/RE_656/README.md

 ### This repo contains the code for our project in CMPUT 656.
 Relation Extraction using Convolution and Memory Networks.
-The inputs to the models are the entities obtained from the table.
-The output is an embedding which is fed to a softmax layer for multi-class classification.
+The inputs to the models are the entities and contextual information obtained from the tables and its surroundings.
+The embeddings go into a CNN (for extracting features) and then into LSTM/BiLSTM which is then fed to a softmax layer for multi-class classification.